WCAG 2.2 Compliance, Explained

 • Level AA is more comprehensive than Level A and addresses additional issues such as maintaining appropriate color contrast, using headings appropriately, and keeping navigation elements in the same order from page to page.

-• Level AAA is the most strict WCAG level and includes criteria that may be difficult for some creators to fulfill.
+• Level AAA is the strictest WCAG level and includes criteria that some creators may find difficult to fulfill.
 For example, Level AAA requires sign language interpretations for all pre-recorded multimedia content.

-The bottom line: Websites should aim for WCAG 2.2 Level AA conformance.
+The bottom line: Websites should, at minimum, strive for WCAG 2.1 Level AA conformance.
 Many digital accessibility laws specify Level AA as essential for compliance, and websites that follow all Level AA criteria are generally considered accessible for most users with disabilities.
+Following the additional nine standards included in WCAG 2.2 further enhances your accessibility but it is not currently considered the standard for digital accessibility.

 How Does WCAG Affect Accessibility laws?

-We’ve noted that WCAG is not a law: It’s a voluntary set of standards.
+We’ve noted that WCAG is not a law, but a voluntary set of standards.

-But while WCAG itself is not legally enforceable, it’s the basis for many non-discrimination laws.
+However, while WCAG is not legally enforceable, it’s the basis for many non-discrimination laws.
 Some of those laws incorporate WCAG by reference — the success criteria from WCAG appear within the text of the law, word for word.

-Other laws, such as the ADA, do not have specific technical standards.
+Other laws, such as the Americans with Disabilities Act (ADA), do not have specific technical standards.
 However, there’s substantial precedent establishing WCAG Level AA conformance as a reasonable level of accessibility.

-Below, we’ll explain how WCAG conformance impacts compliance with three major digital accessibility laws.
+Below, we’ll explain how WCAG conformance impacts compliance with three primary digital accessibility laws.
 For additional examples, check out our International Accessibility Law Repository post.

 The Americans with Disabilities Act

-Title III of the Americans with Disabilities Act (ADA) prohibits discrimination on the basis of disability in public accommodations and commercial facilities.
+Title III of the ADA prohibits discrimination based on disability in public accommodations and commercial facilities.

-But don’t take our word for it — the Department of Justice, which enforces ADA compliance, has issued web guidance that recommends following WCAG or the government’s own Section 508 standards (which are based on WCAG).
+But don’t take our word for it — the Department of Justice (DOJ), which enforces ADA compliance, has issued web guidance recommending following WCAG or the government’s own Section 508 standards (which are based on WCAG).

 Title III of the ADA applies to: